nathanchatagny/civil127-2025/Lab_2_Git_and_Github/hello.md

-Hello, I'm an anonymous bear, and I'm one of the teaching assistants of the course.
+Hello, I'm an Nathan, and I'm one of the student of the course.